Justin & Cassie Mayer, our full-time Owners/Directors, have an extensive background in summer camping.

 Cassie spends her summers working with prospective and current families, as well as West’s “camp mom,” a role that allows her to take care of our campers while also maintaining close ties with their parents.
 She does everything from clip campers’ fingernails to tuck campers in at night and her passion for West is evident from the minute that you meet her.
 Her Masters Degree in School Psychology provides her the base to give her all to each and every one of our campers.

-Justin serves as a Board Member of S.C.O.P.E.
-(Summer Camp Opportunities Promote Education), an organization that funds “camperships” for children in need to attend not-for-profit sleep-away camps in the tri-state area, thus providing the benefits of a safe, well-supervised and enriching summer camp experience.
+Justin serves as the President and Board Member of SCOPE (Summer Camp Opportunities Promote Education), an organization that funds “camperships” for children from low-income families attend not-for-profit sleep-away camps in the Northeast, thus providing the benefits of a safe, well-supervised and enriching summer camp experience.
 Justin is also an active volunteer of the American Camp Association.

 Jennifer DeSpagna , owner and director, has been a part of the Timber Lake West since its first summer in 1988.
 Jennifer was not born to camping.
 She was a late bloomer getting her first taste of resident camping, working at a sleep-away camp on Cape Cod, after her freshman year at Michigan.
 She held several positions there, during her four summers: Waterfront Counselor, Assistant Pool Head and Assistant Head Counselor for the CIT program.
 After graduation, Jennifer was hired by Lincoln Farm Camp as an Administrative assistant and in 1987 she became the Associate Director of Timber Lake West and ultimately Director.
 She not only enjoys working full time at camp, she is always amazed, after all of these years, by the remarkable and positive impact that camp has on all who share in the experience.
 Whether you are a camper, staff member or even a director, the camp environment changes you in ways you would never expect.
 Camp is a place that really appreciates your for who you are and be the best person you can be.

 In the summer, Jennifer keeps in touch with parents and works directly with campers.
-During the winter months,she maintains contact with parents, campers and staff and plays a major role in all staff hiring and staff development.
+During the winter months, she maintains contact with staff and plays a major role in all staff hiring and staff development.
 Jennifer brings to West an energy that is contagious, and is respected by campers and staff for her abilities and obvious love for camp.